Bikram-Gyawali/todo-task-interview/Readme.md

 - create .env file at root folder and add the details from template (.env.example)
 - `npm run build && npm run start`

+# OR directly visit here to test the implementations : https://todo-task-interview.onrender.com/todos

 ## Base URL
 ```